Sholja/cypress-automation/README.md

   [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
   [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

 - Always try to move everything to constants.
-If something is change in the future, you just change it in constants and that is it.
+If something is changed in the future, you just change it in constants and that is it.

 # Happy testing!!!